Fostering Resilience for Health Professionals

 - 3 minute breathing space

-- Learn how to detect and skillfully respond to the warning signs of burnout by applying the Co-Emergence Model of Reinforcement
+- Detect and skillfully respond to the stress and habitual reactivity by applying the Co-Emergence Model of Reinforcement

 - Develop practical and effective strategies for cultivating mindfulness and equanimity in daily life

-Dr. Mark Lau & Dr. Andrea Grabovac will also be offering Mindfulness-Based Cognitive Therapy Training on October 7-12, 2019.
-Register for both to get 10% off tuition.
+Dr. Mark Lau and Dr. Andrea Grabovac will also be offering Mindfulness-Based Cognitive Therapy Professional Training on Sept 25 to Oct 1, 2020 (details coming soon).
+Register for both to receive 10% off tuition.

 Mark A. Lau, PhD, R Psych, who worked with Zindel Segal for 11 years, has 22 years experience as an internationally respected MBCT teacher, trainer and researcher.
 Mark is an MBCT mentor with the UCSD Mindfulness-Based Professional Training Institute, and is one of a handful of MBCT trainers who provide the 5-day MBCT Professional Training in North America.
 His academic work focuses on the mechanisms underlying MBCT’s effectiveness and evaluating effective methods of disseminating MBCT. vancouvercbt.ca